Fenstanton: Notable people

-Notable antiquarian M. R. James wrote a ghost story entitled "The Fenstanton Witch", which was not published till after his death.
+Notable antiquarian M. R. James wrote a ghost story entitled "The Fenstanton Witch", which was not published until after his death.
 The story also mentions the village of Lolworth, which is a few miles away.

 Religious sites

-The parish church of St Peter and St Paul dates from the 13th century, though there was an earlier church on the site listed in the Domesday Book of 1086.
+The parish church of St Peter and St Paul dates from the 13th century, though a church on the site was listed in Domesday Book of 1086.

 The octagonal spire on the west tower dates from the 14th century, and the church is noted for its chancel, built by 14th-century rector William de Longthorne.
 The east window, 17 feet in width, is impressive for a church of its size.
 The six bells date from the 17th and 18th century, the latest being hung in 1981, a gift from The Howland Society in America, descendants of the Mayflower Pilgrims mentioned above.